 There are several advantages to using diffused aeration kits instead of surface aerator:

-2. Air diffusers lay on the bottom, ensuring aeration of entire pond from bottom to top, regardless of depth size,
+2. Air diffusers lay on the bottom, ensuring aeration of the entire pond from bottom to top, regardless of depth size,

 3. With proper sizing, tubing lengths up to 2000' can be achieved for ponds without electricity nearby.

 All motors are designed for continuous duty operation and are oil-less for low maintenance.
 Periodic cleaning of air filter and replacement of diaphragm and gasket every 4 to 5 years is all that is necessary.
 The rubber membrane diffusers are self cleaning and never really need maintenance, you just leave them in the bottom of your pond for years of service.
-We can build much larger systems or alter these kits to fit you specific needs.
+We can build much larger systems or alter these kits to fit your specific needs.
 Please call for assistance.
-All of our kits come with weighted airline and we highly recommend not trying to use any other type of tubing due to the buoyancy of non-weighted tubing.
+All of our kits come with the weighted airline and we highly recommend not trying to use any other type of tubing due to the buoyancy of non-weighted tubing.

 Fountains vs. Diffused Aeration - Which is Better?

-Fountains are a popular choice when decorative aerator is desired.
+Fountains are a popular choice when the decorative aerator is desired.
 Fountains splash the surface of the pond and help control surface algae and duckweed, but do not aerate down to the bottom of deep ponds.
 We do recommend surface or fountain aerators in ponds that have a maximum depth of 5' or less.